oldlaptop/tkrunner/README.md

 		**::trun::shortcuts**
 		namespace, after replacing the colon with a space and concatenating all but the first element in the Tcl list thus produced.
+		The commandline
+		'dd:tcl documentation'
+		is therefore transformed to
+		'dd {tcl documentation}'
+		and evaluated.

 	-	All other command lines are treated as exec(n) pipelines and passed to
 		**runcmd**.

-	Any command that causes the unknown handler to be invoked causes the dialog to be hidden after a few seconds.
+	Any command that causes the unknown handler to be invoked also causes the dialog to be hidden after a few seconds.

+*	The command
+	**hide**
+	is present in the root namespace, and causes the dialog box to hide itself.

 Commands entered at the dialog box are evaluated and their results displayed at the bottom of the dialog.